 For work instructions (again using our machine example), the steps might be:

-- Grab the latch handle with your right hand [n this case, it’s important that the right hand be used]
+- Grab the latch handle with your right hand [in this case, the right hand must be used]

 - Pull the latch handle up 60 degrees [60 degrees is very specific]